McPhersonTrk/McPhersonTrk/README.md

 So, as you look at that math problem, read it out loud.

-Now our grammar rule, PEDMAS then left to right, correct.
+Now our we apply our grammar rule, PEDMAS, then left to right, correct?
 That is the process, correct?

 Most people will erroneously go to the division, then multiply, then calculate left to right.

 If you read: eight + twenty ÷ five * four, right?
 You applied PEDMAS: and got, 8 + 5 * 4 = 8 + 20 = 28, right?
-Nope, you translated that problem wrong.
+Nope, you translated that sentence wrong.

 If you forgot about PEDMAS and went left to right, you came up with  28 ÷ 5 * 4 = 5.6 * 4 = 22.4.
 Nope, that isn’t right, either.

 This math problem, properly translated into English reads: “The sum of 8 and 20 divided by the 5th multiple of 4.”

 I know, you're asking how that makes sense; there aren’t any parentheses?
+Turns out they aren't needed.
+BS? or no BS?

-It does because you misread what ÷ truly was saying.
+No BS.
+It does not need parenthases because you misread what ÷ truly was saying.
+Huuuuh?

 Anytime you see: ÷, /, or ⟌, what are you dealing with?
-A fraction.
+A fraction. keep cringing, I'll wait. dI understand, Fractions are evil and are always messing with people.

 Rewrite it:

 8 + 20 ÷ 5 * 4  ==  8 + 20 ⟌ 5 * 4

- Now, if translate it into English… see it yet?

-How about...
+ Do you see it yet? it's okay if youi don't.
+On a PC screen, the long division symbol doesn't quite cover everything undernieth it.

-As you look at that, it reads 8 + 20 OVER 5 * 4.
+How about...if you read it out loud: "8 + 20 OVER 5 * 4?"

-###
+How about if , i were to express it as a fraction?

 $$\frac{8 + 20}{5 * 4}$$ =  $$\frac{20}{28}$$ = $$\frac{7 * 4}{5 * 4}$$ = $$\frac{7}{5}$$ ==  1.4  =  1 remainder 2  = One & two-fifths